bbeckley-hub/Kleboscope/README.md

 - Development of a web interface
 - Integration with public health surveillance systems
 - Machine learning applications for phenotype prediction
+- Contributions to the broader ESCAPE AMR ecosystem

 ---